apache/apisix/README.md

 APISIX provides dynamic load balancing, authentication, rate limiting, and other plugins through plugin mechanisms, and supports plugins you develop yourself.

-For more detailed information, see the [APISIX White Paper] (https://www.iresty.com/download/Choosing the Right Microservice API Gateway for the Enterprise User.pdf).
+For more detailed information, see the [White Paper](https://www.iresty.com/download/Choosing%20the%20Right%20Microservice%20API%20Gateway%20for%20the%20Enterprise%20User.pdf).

 ## Install